dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ![New Pipedream event](https://res.cloudinary.com/dkbxegavp/image/upload/v1591819326/dev.to%20posts/Screen_Shot_2020-06-10_at_12.57.13_PM_qu31r1.png)

-This should run the `create_and_update_dev_posts` step of the workflow, creating a new draft article in DEV:
+This triggers the workflow, creating a new draft article in DEV:

 ![New DEV draft](https://res.cloudinary.com/dkbxegavp/image/upload/v1591819376/dev.to%20posts/Screen_Shot_2020-06-10_at_1.01.56_PM_ovbijo.png)